linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 03 Financial Institutions Financial Intermediaries and Asset Management Firms.md

 b. variable-rate certificate of deposit c. fixed-rate certificate of deposit

-d. a life insurance policy that allows the holder's beneficiary to receive  $100,000 when the holder dies; however, if the death is accidental, the beneficiary will receive$ 150,000
+d. a life insurance policy that allows the holder's beneficiary to receive  \$100,000 when the holder dies; however, if the death is accidental, the beneficiary will receive\$ 150,000

 7. Each year, millions of American investors pour billions of dollars into investment companies, which use those dollars to buy the common stock of other companies.
 What do the investment companies offer investors who prefer to invest in the investment companies rather than buying the common stock of these other companies directly?
 8. In March 1996, the Committee on Payment and Settlement Systems of the BIS published a report titled "Settlement Risk in Foreign Exchange Transactions" that offers a practical approach that banks can employ when dealing with settlement risk.
 What is meant by "settlement risk"?